blampe/hearring-aid/docs/self-hosted-mirror-setup.md

 ## 2. Generate MusicBrainz Replication Token

-1. Visit https://metabrainz.org/supporters/account-type and select your account type (usually "individual").
+1. Visit https://metabrainz.org/supporters/account-type and select your account type (usually "Non-commercial").
 2. Go to https://metabrainz.org/profile and create an access token.
 3. Save the 40-character alphanumeric token for later.